Nakayama Daishogai

 The Nakayama Daishogai (中山大障害) is a Group 1 steeplechase horse race in Japan open to thoroughbreds which are three-years-old or above.
 It is run over a distance of 4100m (21/2 miles + 84 feet) at Nakayama Racecourse every year in late December.
 It is one of Japan's two Group 1 jump races of the year, the other being the Nakayama Grand Jump.

 Inaugurated as the Daishogai Tokubetsu in 1934, the Nakayama Daishogai had originally been run twice annually, once in the spring and once at the end of the year.
 In 1999, the spring race was discontinued and replaced by the Nakayama Grand Jump.
-The 144th running of the Daishogai was held in 2021.
+The 147th running of the Daishogai was held in 2024.
+Nishino Daisy regained his Nakayama Daishogai title by five lengths in this edition.